 * Be able to explain and dialogue about your art to anyone who shows interest.
 When they ask, you have to answer.
 Dealers and curators are not in the business of filling in blanks-- that's your job.
 Quality work in combination with an effective presentation is key.

 * Different museums (and museum curators) focus on and acquire different types of art.
-Additionally, curatorial acquisitions are made within the contexts of the histories and collections of the museums they're acquired for.
+Acquisitions are made within the contexts of the histories and collections of the museums they're acquired for.
 Learn which institutions are most favorable to your type of art.
 While you're at it, do the same with galleries.

 * Many curators (and dealers) tend to follow the leads of other curators, critics, dealers, and influential collectors.
-Learn the hierarchy and gravitate toward the leaders.
+Learn the hierarchy and pay attention to the leaders.

 * Get press.
 The more coverage you get and the better it is, online or otherwise, the more comfortable curators (or anybody else) will feel about talking you up and promoting your work.
 Ongoing media attention also means new people who get introduced to your art can inform themselves faster on what you're up to.

 * Cultivate a following.
-The larger your fan base, the greater the demand tends to be for your art.
-The more galleries that represent you, the more active they are on your behalf, and the more significant art fairs you appear in, the sooner museums will take notice.
+The larger your fan base, the greater the demand usually is for your art.
+The more galleries that represent you, the more active they are on your behalf, and the more significant art fairs you appear in, and the more successes you have, the sooner museums will take notice.
 Repeated exposures to your art in favorable circumstances gets you noticed by those who count.

 * Be aware that, in addition to the merits of your art, galleries and curators make decisions based on how much art you create, how hard you work, how productive you are, how you price, and how easy you are to work with.

 * Promising artists often receive support in the form of grants or residencies based on potential to produce noteworthy work.
 Funding is based not only on what they've accomplished so far, but also on what their visions are for the future.
-If your art's not necessarily sellable at galleries, but you know where you're going, can conceptualize it well, can convey your master plan, and grant-based organizations like what they hear, cash awards may be in the offing.
+If your art's not necessarily sellable at galleries, but you know where you're going, can convey that to others, have a plan for how to get there, and grant-based organizations like what they hear, cash awards may be in the offing.

 "But everybody's seen my art and I'm still not in museums.
 What's with that?"

 Could be time to take a step back, reassess, regroup, or even lower your expectations.
 You want a little perspective?
-Pick up an old issue of Art in America, Artforum, or Art News or equivalent publication-- maybe five, maybe ten years back.
+Pick up an old issue of Art in America, Artforum, Art News, or any equivalent publication-- maybe five, maybe ten, maybe twenty years back.
 You'll soon begin to realize how fast artists can come and go.
 For every artist who survives, many more disappear into oblivion.
 Museum accessions are no different.
 Just because art makes it into museums today doesn't mean it stays there forever.
-Styles change, trends fizzle, today's big acquisition becomes tomorrow's white elephant sale special, artists vanish, curators make mistakes, some artists are better talkers than arters and it takes time for everybody to figure it out, and so on.
+Styles change, trends fizzle, today's big acquisition may become tomorrow's white elephant sale special, artists vanish, curators make mistakes, some artists are better talkers than arters, it takes time for everybody to figure all these things out, and so on.

 Thanks to Catharine Clark and Jack Hanley for their help with this article.